KirillCheremisin/KirillCheremisin.github.io/about.md

 3. Dynamics NAV developer at Microsoft Russia
 4. Dynamics NAV developer at Sberbank Leasing

-<h3>Interests</h3>
+<h3>Hobby</h3>
-At free time I learn English at SkyEng school, write articles and make experiments with my laptop.
+At free time I do longboarding, learn English at SkyEng school, write articles and make experiments with my laptop.

 You can find my articles on the main page.